 - 1. Before connecting a customer to a SIP trunk, it must be clear which Audiocodes Device Model is going to be used (depending on if, which and how many ISDN ports are necessary) and which Device Profile for the Device Model is required (eSBC mode, ISDN P-to-P or P-to-MP mode).
 Based on that, the correct physical device must be picked. - 2.
 Next, the customer has to be created on Sipwise C5.
 This step requires the creation of the customer, and the creation of a subscriber within this customer.
 For the subscriber, the proper E.164 numbers or number blocks must be assigned, and the correct subscriber preferences must be set for the network interface to adhere to the SipConnect 1.1 interface.
 This step is automated by a script provided by Sipwise until the provisioning work-flow is fully integrated with Operator's OSS/BSS systems.
-Required parameters are: - an external customer id to relate the customer entity on Sipwise C5 with a customer identifier in Operator's IT systems - a billing profile name - a subscriber username and password, the domain the subscriber is configured for - the numbers or number blocks assigned to the subscriber, and the network provided number of the subscriber - optional information is geographic location information and IP network information to properly map emergency calls - 3.
-Finally, the association between the MAC address of the Audiocodes device and the SIP subscriber to be used on the SIP trunk must be established.
+Required parameters are:

+an external customer id to relate the customer entity on Sipwise C5 with a customer identifier in Operator's IT systems a billing profile name a subscriber username and password, the domain the subscriber is configured for the numbers or number blocks assigned to the subscriber, and the network provided number of the subscriber optional information is geographic location information and IP network information to properly map emergency calls the subscriber id the Device Profile to be used and the MAC address of the Audiocodes device

+3. Finally, the association between the MAC address of the Audiocodes device and the SIP subscriber to be used on the SIP trunk must be established.
 This step is also automated by a script provided by Sipwise.
 Required parameters are: